WWE Women's ID Championship

 The WWE Women's ID Championship is a women's professional wrestling championship created and promoted by the American company WWE for their Independent Development (ID) program.
 Unlike WWE's other titles, both the men's and women's ID championships are exclusively defended on the independent circuit and open to all independent wrestlers.
-The current champion is Laynie Luck, who is in her first reign.
-She won the vacant title by defeating Airica Demia, Brittnie Brooks, Notorious Mimi, Tiara James, and Shannon LeVangie in a six-woman elimination match at Wrestling Open Rhode Island's event, Wrestling Open RI 33, on November 17, 2025; previous and inaugural champion Kylie Rae relinquished the title due to maternity leave.
+The current champion is Laynie Luck, who is in her first reign, which is the longest reign for the title.
+She won the vacant title by defeating Airica Demia, Brittnie Brooks, Notorious Mimi, Tiara James, and Shannon LeVangie in a six-woman elimination match at Beyond Wrestling's event, Wrestling Open RI 33, on November 17, 2025, also earning a WWE ID contract; previous and inaugural champion Kylie Rae relinquished the title due to maternity leave.

 WWE ID is designed to provide a pathway for independent wrestlers to transition into WWE.
 Both the men's and women's ID championships were established on February 18, 2025, and if a non-WWE ID wrestler wins either title, they receive a WWE ID contract.